addok/addok/README.md

 # Serve

-Addok exposes an experimental WSGI interface, you can run it with gunicorn for example:
+Addok exposes an very minimal WSGI interface, you can run it with gunicorn for example:

     gunicorn addok.server:app